TempleOS

-TempleOS (formerly J Operating System, LoseThos, and SparrowOS) is a biblical-themed lightweight operating system (OS) designed to be the Third Temple prophesied in the Bible.
-It was created by American programmer Terry A. Davis, who developed it alone over the course of a decade after a series of manic episodes that he later described as a revelation from God.
+TempleOS (formerly J Operating System, LoseThos, and SparrowOS) is a biblical-themed lightweight operating system (OS) designed to be the Third Temple from the Hebrew Bible.
+It was created by American computer programmer Terry A. Davis, who developed it alone over the course of a decade after a series of manic episodes that he later described as a revelation from God.
+TempleOS is an example of coding as an art form.

 The system was characterized as a modern x86-64 Commodore 64, using an interface similar to a mixture of DOS and Turbo C. Davis proclaimed that the system's features, such as its 640x480 resolution, 16-color display, and single-voice audio, were designed according to explicit instructions from God.
-It was programmed with an original variation of C (named HolyC) in place of BASIC, and included an original flight simulator, compiler, and kernel.
+It was programmed with a custom JIT variant of C (named HolyC) in place of BASIC, and included an original flight simulator, compiler, and kernel.

-First released in 2005 as J Operating System, TempleOS was renamed in 2013 and was last updated in 2018.
+First released in 2005 as J Operating System, TempleOS was renamed in 2013 and was last updated in 2017.

 Background

-Terry A. Davis (1969–2018) began experiencing regular manic episodes in 1996, leading him to numerous stays at mental hospitals.
-Initially diagnosed with bipolar disorder, he was later declared schizophrenic and remained unemployed for the rest of his life.
-He suffered from delusions of space aliens and government agents that left him briefly hospitalized for his mental health issues.
-After experiencing a self-described "revelation", he proclaimed that he was in direct communication with God, and that God told him the operating system was for God's third temple.

-Davis began developing TempleOS circa 2003.
+Terry A. Davis began developing TempleOS circa 1993.
 One of its early names was the "J Operating System" before renaming it to "LoseThos", a reference to a scene from the 1986 film Platoon.
 In 2008, Davis wrote that LoseThos was "primarily for making video games.
 It has no networking or Internet support.
 As far as I'm concerned, that would be reinventing the wheel".
 Another name he used was "SparrowOS" before settling on "TempleOS".
-In mid-2013, his website announced: "God's temple is finished.
-Now, God kills CIA until it spreads ."
-Davis died after being hit by a train on August 11, 2018.